 From your Members of Congress to your state and local policymakers, these individuals all make decisions that impact CTE.
 With your help, we can ensure the strength and future of CTE!

 This lesson plan is designed to engage your students in advocating for CTE with policymakers and is aligned to the National CTE Common Core Standards and all CTE program area standards.
 Be sure to use it to promote Career & Technical Education during CTE month!
-Please refer to the 2021 CTE Advocacy “Asks”, CACTE Legislative Priorities and CCCS 2019-2020 CTE Fact Sheet for talking points!
+Please refer to the 2023 CACTE Legislative Priorities and CCCS CTE Fact Sheet for talking points!

-CACTE thanks members Lawson Miller and Kim Reiser, Cherry Creek Schools, for creating the CTE ADVOCACY Lesson Plan!
-And thank you to Mimi Leonard, retired from Littleton Public Schools, for revising the lesson for use in 2021 and beyond.
+CACTE thanks members Lawson Miller and Kim Reiser, Cherry Creek Schools, for creating the original CTE Advocacyy Lesson Plan!
+And thank you to Mimi Leonard, retired from Littleton Public Schools, for revising the lesson for use a couple of years ago.
+Continual updates are made to assure currency of information and links.

 CTE Month Activities